derhass/glx_hook/README.md

 [`GH_INJECT_SWAPINTERVAL`](#swap-interval-injection) below.

-NVidia is promoting a feature called "adaptive vsync" where a "late" buffer swap is done immediately instead of beeing delayed to the next sync interval.
+NVidia is promoting a feature called "adaptive vsync" where a "late" buffer swap is done immediately instead of being delayed to the next sync interval.
 This feature is exposed via the [`GLX_EXT_swap_control_tear`](https://www.opengl.org/registry/specs/EXT/glx_swap_control_tear.txt) extension.
 If this